azangru/mysite/src/blog/becoming-web-developer/index.md

 a mature framework (such as Ruby on Rails) that takes care of your common development needs.

 #### What has it NOT taught me?
-By the end of the course, I did not appreciate the depth of my ignorance.
+By the end of the course, I was not aware of the depth of my ignorance.
 I did not have any devops/sysadmin training (apart from using a service such as Heroku).
-I had no idea about mobile web development, and was not even trained to think about mobile as a platform with its own specific needs.
-I knew next to nothing about testing (just that it was supposed to be useful; we had, overall, about a day or so devoted to testing, so I was very confused on that subject).
+I had no idea about mobile web development, and was not even trained to think about mobile as a platform with its own specific requirements.
+I knew next to nothing about testing (just that it was supposed to be useful; we had, overall, only about a day or so devoted to testing, so I was very confused on that subject).
 On the frontend side, I knew how to use jQuery, underscore and SCSS, but not much else.
-I had very little knowledge of the browser API, or of CSS methodologies.
+I had very little knowledge of the native browser API, or of CSS methodologies.
 Most importantly, I had not had a chance to think about how to architect web applications, how to structure code, how to deal with the pains of growing the code base, how to employ principles of object-oriented design, or what benefits might functional programming offer.
-Essentially, I only knew my way around a Rails app.
-And I thought I was a marketable developer!
+Essentially, I only knew my (rather limited) way around a (basic) Rails app.
+And I thought I was such a hot shot!

 ### Hack Reactor
 A year after graduating from General Assembly’s Web Development Immersive, I applied to Hack Reactor’s remote program.
 By that time, I had had a chance to work on a couple of Rails apps and an Angular-based client-side app, been exposed to testing, and started watching conference talks pretty regularly.
-I was hoping this program would both reinforce the fundamentals and teach me the bleeding edge of JavaScript development.
+I was hoping this program would both help me review the fundamentals and teach me the bleeding edge of JavaScript development.

 ### What has it taught me?
-Hack Reactor’s 12-week program is divided in half: the first 6 weeks, students study the same materials and learn the fundamentals of JavaScript, as well as its main applications on the client and on the server.
+Hack Reactor’s 12-week program is divided in half: the first 6 weeks, students study the same materials and learn the fundamentals of JavaScript, as well as its main applications on the client and on the server; the other half they apply this knowledge working on projects of their own choosing.
 We had a great time implementing basic data structures in JavaScript.
 We pair programmed every day, which I absolutely loved.
-Also, the learning process was tightly coupled with test-driven development: we were given exercises with specs that needed to be implemented, and learned the material by writing code that would make tests pass.
+Also, the learning process was tightly coupled with test-driven development: we were given exercises with specs that needed to be implemented, and learned the concepts by writing code that would make tests pass.
 Also, here I for the first time properly learned about Node, and Express, and D3.

 ### What has it NOT taught me?
-Although a great experience in general (10/10 would recommend, as the saying goes), Hack Reactor was disappointingly conservative when it came to technologies that were taught to the students.
-In summer 2015, the curriculum did not include ES6 and related tooling (to my ever-growing frustration), or Typescript (which was gaining in popularity), but had a module on Coffeescript instead (really, that was so 2013!).
-It did not include React (although it was already very visible on the client side), or Polymer, or Angular 2 (which, admittedly, was still in alpha, but which, everyone knew, was coming), but did include Angular 1 (which, everyone knew, was on its way out).
-It did not include Webpack or npm scripts, but did include Grunt.
+Although a great experience in general (10/10 would recommend, as they say on Reddit), Hack Reactor was disappointingly conservative when it came to technologies that were taught to the students.
+To my dismay, in summer 2015, the curriculum did not include ES6 and related tooling, or Typescript (which was gaining in popularity), but did have a module on Coffeescript (which seemed so 2013!).
+It did not include React (although it was already taking the world by storm), or Polymer, or Angular 2 (which, admittedly, was still in alpha, but which, everyone knew, was coming), but did include Angular 1 (which, everyone knew, was on its way out).
+It did not specifically teach Webpack or npm scripts, but did include Grunt.
 In other words, the curriculum was a couple years behind the bleeding edge, and to me that was painful.

 ## Whither now?
-It’s the end of 2017, and I am still very easily hyped by the latest trends in web development, which seem to go in different directions, and do not seem to have a single story unifying all of them.
-These are:
+It’s the end of 2017, and the trends that interest me the most (and in which I have very little to no experience) are:

-- Progressive Web Apps, or the modern mobile web, which tries to solve the performance problem of web applications on mobile.
-The exciting part about this direction is new browser api's, such as service workers, or web workers, as well as strategies for being smarter and more parsimonious when creating assets bundles.
-This is the route of using as few JavaScript libraries and of getting as close to the native web platform as possible.
+- Progressive Web Apps (or, to avoid marketing terms, the modern mobile web in general), which try to solve the performance problem of web applications on mobile.
+The exciting part about this direction is new browser api's, such as service workers or web workers, as well as strategies for smarter delivery of static assets to the client.

 - GraphQL, or making client-side apps completely in control of what they receive from the server.
 I have been burned frequently enough by our ever-changing json api's to want to dive deeper into this.

 - Type safety and functional programming.
-After a year of working with Backbone apps, and before that with Rails apps, I keep thinking in object-oriented terms.
-I appreciate class instances as collections of data co-located with methods operating on this data, but I am also very much intrigued by the beauty of functional programming, and very much want the safety guarantees offered by statically typed languages.
+After a year of working with Backbone apps, and with Rails apps before that, I tend to think in object-oriented terms.
+I appreciate class instances as bundles of data co-located with methods operating on this data, but I am also very much intrigued by the beauty of functional programming, and desperately want the safety guarantees offered by statically typed languages.
 I am torn between the beauty of Purescript, the practicality of Typescript, the ease of Flow, and the hype of ReasonML.
 At the same time, I recognize that each of those options will bring their own problems.

 - Functional reactive programming, or programming with observables.
-This is tightly connected to the previous point (just as functional programming, RxJS looks *beautiful*), but at the same time it does not look like FRP has gained significant support in statically typed functional languages such as Purescript or Reason.
+This is tightly connected to the previous point — just as functional programming, RxJS looks not only crazy powerful, but *beautiful*, too.

+Painfully, these trends seem to go in their own different directions and not form a clear coherent story.
+Functional programming in JavaScript works well with reactive programming, but at the same time functional type-safe languages, such as ReasonML, do not seem particularly interested in reactive programming.
+Progressive web apps rely on the native web platform as much as possible, to save on the size of JavaScript bundles, whereas the functional school of thought dislikes the native solutions for being impure, non- composable and so on (dislike towards the native promises and async-await is a good example of this), and favors concepts implemented in additional libraries.

+All this is pretty confusing and exhausting, and contributing to the sense of JavaScript fatigue, but I still hope to get a chance to get deeper into all this.